Dansby Swanson Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Angels pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.34 team ERA ranks 18th among all MLB pitching staffs.
+- The Angels have a 4.33 team ERA that ranks 18th across all MLB pitching staffs.

+- Barria (2-2) pitches for the Angels to make his third start this season.

-- The left-hander last pitched on Wednesday against the Chicago White Sox, when he went four innings, allowing six earned runs while giving up six hits.
+- His last appearance came on Wednesday against the Chicago White Sox, when the right-hander threw five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.